sklinkusch/jsfunctions/README.md

 });
 ```
 This function checks if all elements of an array match the condition given in
 the callback function.
-This callback function should return a boolean, depending
+This callback function must return a boolean, depending
 on if the condition is matched.